shaunwest/universal-webpack-react/notes.md

 * What are the differences between all of the devtool source map options?
 * Chunking
 * Make sass work without linking it externally
+* Server-side-only routes should still use the index.html template

 ISSUES
 =====